 (This post may contain affiliate links.
 Please read our disclosure policy for more information.)

-One of the first things we learning about camping in Colorado is that you have to plan ahead – way ahead.
-Campgrounds fill up fast, so there is not a much luck with impromptu camping weekends here.
-While Hermit’s Hollow is often full, there seems to be a last few sites available just a few weeks in advance.
+One of the first things we learned about camping in Colorado is that you have to plan ahead – way ahead.
+Campgrounds fill up fast, so there is little luck with impromptu camping weekends here.
+While Hermit’s Hollow is often full, there seems to be a handful of sites available just a few weeks in advance.

 Our second camping trip in Colorado was a beautiful early fall weekend at Hermit’s Hollow Campground in Larimer County.